OpenVoiceOS/ovos-skill-fallback-unknown/README.md

 Capture unrecognized _Utterances_

 ## About
-Mycroft doesn't know how to do or answer everything (yet).
-This _fallback_ is how Mycroft lets you know that, unfortunately, it can't help with what you said.
+OpenVoiceOS doesn't know how to do or answer everything (yet).
+This _fallback_ is how the assistant lets you know that, unfortunately, it can't help with what you said.

 ## Category